odeum/odeum-code/README.md

 * “ReactJS and React Native looks promising”
 * “Component based model with encapsulation of design and functionality - write once - use everywhere”
-* “Exciting community with tons of eye-balling free stuff”
+* “Exciting community with tons of eye-balling free stuff” (and loads of JavaScript fatique to follow)
-* “Possibility to reuse new technical knowledge with React Native for mobile apps”
+* “Possibility to reuse technical knowledge with React Native for mobile apps”
 * “Top tier company approval (FB, Instagram, Netflix, AirBnB, Microsoft)”
 * “… and probably much more!”

+* <a href="./docs/Mission-stetement.md" target="_blank">Please read the ODEUM CodeJS Mission Stetement</a>

 ## Contact